 Hiring an Experienced Attorney Is Crucial If You Face Cyber Crime Charges

-At Greenspun Shapiro PC, our criminal defense lawyers handle all types of criminal cases, including cyber crimes.
+At Greenspun Shapiro PC, our experienced criminal defense attorneys handle all types of criminal cases, including cyber crimes.
 We have developed a reputation for vigorously defending our clients, and we are not afraid to take on challenging cases.
 At your initial consultation, one of our attorneys will meet with you to learn about your charges, answer your initial questions, and start working to build your defenses so the charges against you are dismissed or reduced to the least possible sentence.
 Start an online chat or call our Fairfax law office today at 703-352-0100 to schedule your free consultation.